 Google has many different factors that it looks at to determine where your website will land after a particular Google search.
 Focusing solely on page-level content, here are some of those factors:

 - Title Tag with the Relevant Keyword.
 While not as important as it once was, having the title tag of your content contain the relevant search keyword is still an important factor.
 Your content will be even ranked better if the title tag starts with the keyword.
 There is also a correlation between having the keyword in your H1 (or secondary) title tags.

 - Content Length.
-Longer articles on your site likely get more favorable treatment in the algorithm than shorter, more superficial articles.
+Longer articles on your site, 1000 words or more, get more favorable treatment in the algorithm than shorter, more superficial articles.